iiishop/Aura_Light/README.md

     - Long press (>=2s): To toggle the light on and off
     - Double press (two presses within 0.6s): To change the local and lumi mode
 11. If you want to use some modern method, you can use the Dashboard in this project to control the device, by a http server running on your computer.

-        - **Important:** Sensitive MQTT connection information (broker, port, username, password) is now stored in `dashboard/js/config.secret.js`.
-You must create and edit this file with your own server details.
+    - **Important:** Sensitive MQTT connection information (broker, port, username,password) is now stored in `dashboard/js/config.secret.js`.
+You must create and editthis file with your own server details.
 Example:
     ```js
     // dashboard/js/config.secret.js
     export const MQTT_SECRET = {
             broker: 'YOUR_MQTT_BROKER',
             port: 1884,
             username: 'YOUR_USERNAME',
             password: 'YOUR_PASSWORD'
     };
     ```
     - Do **not** commit this file to public repositories.
     - The Dashboard will automatically use these credentials.
     - Then open the `index.html` file in the `Dashboard` folder in your web browser.

 ## 6. MQTT Topics